Conspirare is grateful for the many contributions of Staff, Board, and Artists.

 - Elliott Forrest, Broadcaster/Producer/Director/Designer, WQXR, NY

-- Marcus Cruz Sanchez, Director of Communications and Marketing, Kind Clinic
+- Marcus Cruz Riddles-Sanchez, Director of Marketing and Communications, Center for Health Empowerment

 - Joni Wallace, Dentist, Dr. Joni Wallace, DDS